SimpleCalc

 DISCLAIMER:

 I have tried to make SimpleCalc correct.
 However, I do not by any means, claim to have the full overview of all the aspects of the math going into making the calculations "super precise".
-SimpleCalc calculates NF and predicts sun noise, but leaves out a few of the very fine details, details that might get you 0.1 or 0.2 dB closer to "the real truth".
+SimpleCalc calculates NF, predicts sun noise, and calculates echo strengths but leaves out a few of the finer details, details that might get you 0.1 or 0.2 dB closer to "the real truth".

 That being said, I think (and hope) that the application makes up for this by being simple and easy(er) to use.